Jorah Mormont: Background

 Ser Jorah Mormont is the only child of the Night's Watch's Lord Commander Jeor Mormont, who abdicated shortly before Robert's Rebellion to join the Night's Watch and let Jorah assume the lordship of Bear Island.
-At some point Jorah married a lady of House Glover, who died from miscarriage after ten years of marriage.
+At some point, Jorah married a lady of House Glover, who died from a miscarriage after ten years of marriage.
 Jorah fought in Greyjoy's Rebellion, distinguishing himself by being one of the first to enter the fray during the siege of Pyke and was knighted by King Robert Baratheon.
 At a tourney at Lannisport celebrating the Baratheon victory, Jorah fell in love with the beautiful Lynesse Hightower (aunt of Margaery Tyrell).
 He named her Queen of Love and Beauty after winning the tourney and asked her father for her hand in marriage, which he accepted.
 However, Lynesse found herself ill-suited to the rough life on Bear Island, having grown up as a member of the wealthy House Hightower.
 Jorah bankrupted himself trying to provide her with luxuries and eventually sold poachers found on his lands to a Tyroshi slaver to fund her lifestyle.
 His liege lord, Eddard Stark, condemned Jorah to death, but he and Lynesse fled to Lys.
-Jorah then made his living as a sellsword, but was still unable to provide enough to satisfy Lynesse, and eventually returned from a campaign to find that Lynesse had become a concubine of a wealthy Lysene merchant.
-The merchant warned Jorah that he would be enslaved to settle his debts if he remained in Lys and Jorah was forced to flee again.
-Afterwards he drifted among the Free Cities and the Dothraki, before becoming a spy for Varys.
+Jorah then made his living as a sellsword but was still unable to provide enough to satisfy Lynesse and eventually returned from a campaign to find that Lynesse had become a concubine of a wealthy Lysene merchant.
+The merchant warned Jorah that he would be enslaved to settle his debts if he remained in Lys, and Jorah was forced to flee again.
+Afterward, he drifted among the Free Cities and the Dothraki, before becoming a spy for Varys.

-Jorah Mormont is not a point of view character in the novels, so his actions are witnessed and interpreted through the eyes of Daenerys Targaryen and Tyrion Lannister.
-Jorah mostly serves to provide Daenerys with background information such as Westerosi history and the various cultures of Essos.
+Jorah Mormont is not a point-of-view character in the novels, so his actions are witnessed and interpreted through the eyes of Daenerys Targaryen and Tyrion Lannister.
+Jorah mostly serves to provide Daenerys with background information, such as Westerosi history and the various cultures of Essos.

 Storylines

 A Game of Thrones

-In Pentos, Jorah enters the service of House Targaryen during Daenerys Targaryen's wedding to Khal Drogo, although he is actually spying on behalf of Robert's Master of Whisperers Varys in hopes of earning a royal pardon.
-Although Jorah holds Daenerys' brother Viserys in contempt, he comes to admire Daenerys for her bravery and strength of character, and eventually falls in love with her.
+In Pentos, Jorah enters the service of House Targaryen during Daenerys Targaryen's wedding to Khal Drogo.
+However, he is actually spying on behalf of Robert's Master of Whisperers, Varys, in hopes of earning a royal pardon.
+Although Jorah holds Daenerys' brother Viserys in contempt, he comes to admire Daenerys for her bravery and strength of character and eventually falls in love with her.
 In Vaes Dothrak, Jorah is warned by Illyrio Mopatis that Robert has ordered Daenerys' assassination and saves her from being poisoned.
 After Drogo's death, Jorah is the first to pledge fealty to Daenerys and is astounded when she emerges from Drogo's funeral pyre with three dragon hatchlings.